Blackdown Hills: Transport

 The Blackdown Hills are crossed by a network of minor roads.
 There are several major roads including the A30, A303 and A35.
 The M5 motorway is at the northwestern boundary of the National Landscape.
 The Bristol to Exeter line and the remains of the Grand Western Canal run, quite close in places, to the west of the M5 motorway but do not pass through the Blackdown Hills.
 The West of England Main Line passes through the southern part of the hills between Axminster and Honiton, including a tunnel section east of Honiton.

 The Culm Valley Light Railway opened in 1876, having been built by local enterprise.
 The line was purchased by the Great Western Railway, which had operated it from the start, in 1880.
 The line closed to passengers in 1963 but served the milk depot at Hemyock until its closure in 1975.

 Dunkeswell Aerodrome is now a busy civilian airfield with a mix of light aircraft, microlights and parachuting.

 Economy

 The Blackdown Hills National Landscape is unique in that there are no towns or cities within its boundary.
 Employment opportunities are concentrated in the surrounding towns and in a number of small-scale industrial parks — notably around Dunkeswell airfield.
 A resurgence of interest in local and sustainable food production has led to significant growth in the number and variety of small-scale food and drink businesses in the area in recent years.
 Tourism is also a significant contributor to the local economy with visitors attracted by activities such as walking and riding.

 The Blackdown Hills Business Association was established as a member organisation in 2002 to encourage and support all businesses that are based in or serve the Blackdown Hills.
 Membership stands at around 400 businesses.

+Principal summits

+The following hills within the National Landscape have at least 30 metres topographic prominence: